JTravaux/axion-sdk/README.md

 ### Setup
 - Clone this repository ``git clone https://github.com/JTravaux/axion-sdk.git``
 - Package it up ``npm pack``
-- Open the generated .tgz file & copy contents of the `package` folder to a new `axion-sdx` folder within the `node_modules` folder.
+- Open the generated .tgz file & copy contents of the `package` folder to a new `axion-sdk` folder within the `node_modules` folder.

 npm coming soon™?
 ### Usage